meteor/meteor/content/structure.md

 <h2 id="meteor-structure">Universal JavaScript</h2>

-Meteor is a *full-stack* framework for building applications; this means Meteor applications differ from most applications in that they include code that both runs on the client, code that runs on the server, and _common_ code that runs in both places.
-Meteor applications enable you to run JavaScript code easily and consistenly in both client and server environments, and includes some application structure conventions to make it easier to understand which code runs where.
+Meteor is a *full-stack* framework for building applications; this means Meteor applications differ from most applications in that they include code that runs on the client, code that runs on the server, and _common_ code that runs in both places.
+The Meteor build tool enables you to run JavaScript code easily and consistenly in both client and server environments, and includes some application structure conventions to make it easy to specify which code should run where.

 <h3 id="es2015-modules">ES2015 modules</h3>